-- (1) This schedule is presented to illustrate the requirement to show information for 10 years.
-However, until a full 10-year trend is compiled, the Board will present information for those years for which information is available. - (2) The amounts presented have a measurement date of the previous fiscal year end.
+(1) This schedule is presented to illustrate the requirement to show information for 10 years.
+However, until a full 10-year trend is compiled, the Board will present information for those years for which information is available.

 SCHEDULE OF EMPLOYER CONTRIBUTIONS OPEB - GROUP LIFE INSURANCE PROGRAM